adjtomo/seisflows/docs/manual/manual.rst

 *SLURM_SM* - For small inversions on SLURM clusters.
 All resources are allocated at the beginning and all simulations are run within a single job.
 Requires that each individual wavefield simulation runs only a single core, making this option suitable for small 2D inversions only.

 *SLURM_MD* - For small to moderate-sized inversions on SLURM clusters.
 All resources are allocated at the beginning and all simulations are run within a single job.
 Individual wavefield simulations can span more than one core, but not more than one node.
-Suitable mainly for 2D inversions, although some very small 3D inversion might be possible.
+Suitable mainly for 2D inversions, although some small 3D inversion might be possible.

 *SLURM_LG* - For large inversions on SLURM clusters.
 The work of the inversion is divided between multiple jobs that are coordinated by a single long-running master job.
 Resources are allocated on a per simulation basis.
 Suitable for 3D inversions in which individual wavefield simulation span several or more nodes.